backstage/backstage/.changeset/perfect-seals-burn.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-Add bitbucket workspace and project fields to RepoUrlPicker to support bitbucket cloud and server
+Add Bitbucket workspace and project fields to RepoUrlPicker to support Bitbucket cloud and server